 The transformational change that comes with digital currencies like bitcoin is too many to mention.
 Despite the negative perception surrounding them.
 And considering how it has been a target for fraudulent activities such as ransomware, Ponzi schemes amongst others, however, these hasn’t lessened the importance of bitcoin or changed the fact that digital currencies are here to stay.

-There may not be public acceptance of these currencies yet, but bitcoin and other crypto are already doing so much in Africa, then you least expect.
+There may not be public acceptance of these currencies yet, but bitcoin and other crypto are already doing so much in Africa, than you least expect.
 The #BuildWithBitcoin initiative by PaxFul – a P2P market place for bitcoin & crypto is a notable example of how digital currencies is being used to empower Africans.

 Digital currency such as stable coins has become a haven for Africans because of the frequent devaluation of our local currencies, which is often subject to hyperinflation.
 Those who have discovered bitcoin early, have learned the art of hedging their money from the falling nature of these currencies.
 The list continues…